puppetlabs/puppetlabs-docker/README.md

     replicas => '5',
     mounts => ['type=bind,source=/etc/my-redis.conf,target=/etc/redis/redis.conf,readonly'],
     extra_params => ['--update-delay 1m', '--restart-window 30s'],
-  }
+    command => ['redis-server', '--appendonly', 'yes'], }
 ```

 To base the service off an image, include the `image` parameter and include the `publish` parameter to expose the service port (use an array to specify multiple published ports).
 To set the amount of containers running in the service, include the `replicas` parameter.
 To attach one or multiple filesystems to the service, use the `mounts` parameter.
 For information regarding the `extra_params` parameter, see `docker service create --help`.
+The `command` parameter can either be specified as an array or a string.

 To update the service, add the following code to the manifest file: